XDZhelheim/cs302-process-memory-tracker/README.md

 Since the whole project contains many steps, we will split them into several parts:

-- Learn about how `Ubuntu` allocates memory
+- Learn about how `Linux` allocates memory

-    For that `Ubuntu` map its memory to `/proc/`, we need to know that stucture of each process and where it place processes' informations.
+    For that `Linux` map its memory to `/proc/`, we need to know that stucture of each process and where it place processes' information.

 - Show real time statistics of system processes and threads' memory usage